-When you have a cold or the flu, you can be hit with a lot of symptoms at once—and all you want is relief.
-If you take over-the-counter (OTC) cold and flu medicines, keep in mind that many of them share the same ingredients with each other and with other OTC and Rx medicines.
-To be sure you’re using them safely, read the labels and take ONLY 1 medicine containing the same kind of active ingredient at a time.
+When you have a cold or the flu, you can be hit with a lot of symptoms at once—so getting appropriate cold and flu treatment is important.
+If you take over-the-counter (OTC) cold and flu medicines, keep in mind that many of them share the same ingredients with each other and with other OTC and prescription pain medicines.
+To be sure you’re using them appropriately, read the labels and take ONLY 1 medicine containing the same kind of active ingredient at a time.

 Take ONLY 1 medicine that contains acetaminophen at a time.
 Why?

-Taking more than one increases your chances of taking too much (more than 4,000 mg in a day), which could harm your liver.
+Taking more than one increases your chances of taking too much (more than 4,000 mg in 24 hours), which could harm your liver.

 Take ONLY 1 medicine that contains an NSAID* at a time.
 Why?